jaredmacintyre/3D-Alien-Defense/readme.txt

   GLfloat ambAlpha, GLfloat difRed, GLfloat difGreen, GLfloat difBlue, GLfloat difAlpha);
 where:
-   id is the number to which the colour is aloocated.
+   id is the number to which the colour is alocated.
 It must be
       9 and 99.
 This is also the value that must be stored in the world array. ambRed, ambGreen, ambBlue, ambAlpha are the RGBA values for the ambient